Skip to content

 Clauses (j) and (k) are drawn from AMAN’s observations of online information operations generating disgust toward First Nations Peoples.
 Disgust is a common effect of dehumanising discourse.
 These clauses were tested using Haslam’s definitional frame for the denial of intrinsic human qualities.

 Clause (l) was drawn from Nicole Asquith’s Verbal and Textual Hostility Framework.
 (Asquith, N. L. (2013).
 The role of verbal-textual hostility in hate crime regulation (2003, 2007).
 Violent Crime Directorate, London Metropolitan Police Service.)
-The data and process used to formulate this Framework is exceptional.
-Reassuringly, this research had surfaced examples that were already captured by this Working Definition of Dehumanising Material.
+The data and process used to formulate this Framework are exceptional.
+Reassuringly, this research had surfaced examples already captured by this Working Definition of Dehumanising Material.

 This working definition is a work in progress.
 AMAN welcomes feedback as it continues to be developed.